Making a Successful Website

 Yet, I think that the importance of newsfeeds is overrated.
 In my experience feeds more or less replace e-mail newsletters, although they could do a lot more.
 Since usually only regular visitors subscribe to newsfeeds, they are an unsuited means to attract new people.
 A poll at EAS from 2007 revealed that most visitors don't know or don't care for newsfeeds at all, and that among those who have already subscribed to the EAS feed very few are using a sophisticated reader.
 And Google's webmaster tools tell me that a mere 40 people have subscribed to the EAS feed via the Google reader or homepage.
 Remember, we are talking about Trek fans who are normally said to be tech savvy!
 So having a newsfeed is fine, but I see it as a minor feature that may not be worth the regular additional effort it requires.

-Traffic increase: 50 visitors per update or more, but mostly people who would return regularly anyway
+Traffic increase: 50 visitors per update or more, but just people who would return regularly anyway

 Website Optimization